» What's New

 Money and Blood

-is one of the foremost writers of southern
+was one of the foremost writers of southern

 history.
 Focusing much of his effort on East and